MIR-MU/ntcir10-math-converter/README.md

                             The number of processes that will be used for processing the NTCIR-10 Math dataset.
 Defaults to 1.

-Converting both a dataset and relevance judgements using 64 worker processes:
+Converting both a dataset, and relevance judgements using 64 worker processes:

     $ ntcir10-math-converter --num-workers 64 \
     >     --dataset ntcir-10 ntcir-10-converted \